google/comprehensive-rust/src/chromium/cargo.md

 Mostly, we'll be talking about using `gn` to include Rust in Chromium itself.
-But can you use `cargo` and normal Rust crates to build Rust tools and to do Rust experiments outside the main Chromium biuld?
+But can you use `cargo` and normal Rust crates to build Rust tools and to do Rust experiments outside the main Chromium build?

 Typical Rust development requires downloading and running content from the
 internet: